Andrey Kelin: Permanent representative and ambassadorship

 In 2003, Kelin became Deputy Director of the Department of Pan-European Cooperation, and then from September 2005 served as Director of the Fourth Department of the Commonwealth of Independent States countries.
 He was part of the Russian delegation to the Geneva International Discussions on Security and Stability in the Transcaucasus.
 On 7 June 2011, he took up the post of Permanent Representative of the Russian Federation to the Organization for Security and Co-operation in Europe, succeeding Anvar Azimov.
 Part of his brief was the continuing discussions on peaceful settlements in the Transcaucasian region.
 He was recalled on 5 August 2015, and on 21 September 2015 he was appointed Director of the Department of Pan-European Cooperation.
 On 5 November 2019, Kelin was appointed Ambassador of Russia to the United Kingdom.
 He succeeded Alexander Yakovenko, who had been recalled in August.

-On 20 June 2022, Kelin received a personal ban on entering the Westminster Parliamentary Estate.
+Following the 2022 Russian invasion, on 20 June 2022, Kelin received a ban on entering the Westminster Parliamentary Estate alongside all other Russian diplomats in the UK.

+In June 2025, Kelin denied that Russian casualties in the war in Ukraine had reached one million, but refused to give actual losses.
+He told CNN that there were about 600,000 Russian troops in Ukraine, down from 700,000 in June 2024, and that 50–60,000 new troops were being recruited and sent to Ukraine every month, which would suggest that Russia had lost about 250,000 troops since January 2025.